 Balancing your hormones doesn’t have to be as tough or as scary as it may sound.
 In fact, simple foundational changes to your diet, supplements, and lifestyle can yield huge benefits for hormone balance.

-If you’ve already done all 17 things outlined in the article and still have signs of hormone imbalance, working with a holistic or functional medicine practitioner to order comprehensive hormone testing like the DUTCH test can help you pinpoint specific hormone imbalances and know how to address them more efficiently.
+If you’ve already done all 17 things outlined in the article and still have signs of hormone imbalance, getting your hormones tested can help you pinpoint specific hormone imbalances and know how to address them more efficiently.

 If you believe birth control may be causing you to lose your hair, talk with your doctors about non-hormonal options like fertility awareness that provide effective contraception but still allow your body to produce hormones.

 5. Increase Calorie and/or Protein Intake

 Calorie and protein needs are very individualized.
 If you follow a low calorie diet (less than 1,500 calories/day) or don’t eat much protein (less than 50 grams per day), these are likely contributing to your hair loss.
 Most adults – especially very active adults will need considerably more calories and protein than this each day to keep a full, healthy head of hair.

 6. Correct Nutrient Deficiencies related to Hair Loss

 Below are a few hair-related nutrients and food sources of each.

 - How Iron Affects Hair – Iron transports oxygen around our body, including to our hair follicles, and higher iron intake has been associated with fuller, healthier hair.
 When you are iron deficient, the body reserves the iron it does have for essential tissues such as the heart and lungs rather than nonessential ones like hair (6,10).

 - Heme iron (better absorbed):